OmniBrew/sw5e-data/text/en/manual/tools-kits.md

 ### Tool Proficiency <v-chip color="warning" text-color="black" small>change</v-chip>

-Mass Effect 5e utilizes the Tool Proficiency rules found in Xanathar's Guide to Everything (pg.
+Star Wars 5e utilizes the Tool Proficiency rules found in Xanathar's Guide to Everything (pg.
 78).
 In summary, it's unclear when a player should use a tool proficiency and a skill proficiency.
 The rule of thumb is that tools have specific applications whereas skills are very broad, but this limits the use of tools.